Timiș: Lighthouses

-After the works to improve the navigation were conducted in the early 20th century, river's mouth area was left without any landmarks.
+After the works to improve the navigation were conducted in the early twentieth century, river's mouth area was left without any landmarks.
 The trees and overgrowth were cut during the digging of the canals so the area and the course of the river was new and unfamiliar to the ship crews.
 Situation became dangerous, especially at night, as there were no natural orienteering marks, so the wreckages became frequent.
 To prevent this, the lighthouses were built in 1909.
 The one on the right bank of the Timiș is built in the Ferland locality, while the left one is in the Pančevo's section of Mali Rit.
 They became very popular.
 The honking of the ships passing next to them was considered "obligatory", while the young boatmen and town youth used to visit and climb onto them, as a sort of the adolescent dare games.
 They were also writing and carving their names and short notes on the bricks, so by the time of the 2000s reconstruction, almost none of the bricks were carve-free.

 Since then, the steamboats were replaced with modern ships and Pančevo got a new port on the Daunube, so the old one, on the Timiș, was closed.
 The lighthouses went out of use in the 1960s and were left to the elements.
 In time, the locals stripped from them all that could be taken and transported by the boat, including metal staircases, oil lamps, etc. The stone slabs were used for paving private backyards and the bases, without this stone cover, were being partially washed off by thy river which compromised the integrity of the objects as they began to tilt and the collapse became a serious threat.

-The reconstruction of the lighthouses began in the 21st century, and was finished by 2019.
+The reconstruction of the lighthouses began in the twenty-first century, and was finished by 2019.
 Geodetic surveys were conducted and the old photographs were used in the reconstruction.
 The carved writings on the bricks were documented by the Pančevo's Cultural Monuments Protection Institute.
 The lighthouses are protected by the law as the Cultural Heritage of Great Importance.

 Flooding

 After Banat, floods occur in rainy years.
 Especially devastating were the floods of 2005, when the villages Boka and Jaša Tomić were badly damaged.
-On April 20, 2005, a level of 844 cm was recorded, the highest ever since the measurements began.
+On 20 April 2005, a level of 844 cm was recorded, the highest ever since the measurements began.

 In the spring of 2007 works on the elevation of the embankments on both banks of the river began, 11.5 km on the right bank and 13.2 km on the left.
 The embankments will be 30–70 cm higher than they are now and being higher than 8.5 m should prevent any future floodings.

 In some parts of the low, marshy areas created by the floods, several fish-filled lakes have been created, most notably at Banatski Despotovac, Uzdin, Sakule and Slatina.